kent-map/kent/about.md

 Laura Allen is a PhD researcher at CCCU and obligatory president of the Mary Eliza Haweis Fanclub.
 When she’s not busy reading advice on how to be a proper Victorian lady, you will likely find her in a quaint old pub with a Kentish cider and a battered old copy of Jane Eyre.

 ##
+**Sophie Baldock**

+Sophie Baldock holds a PhD from the University of Sheffield.
+Her research focuses on twentieth-century poetry, poets’ letters and literary archives.
+She held a British Library collaborative doctoral award, which involved cataloguing emails in the contemporary poet Wendy Cope’s archive, one of the first hybrid (part-paper, part-digital) literary archives acquired by the Library.
+She has published essays on the letters and poems of Elizabeth Bishop in Reading Elizabeth Bishop: An Edinburgh Companion (2019) and The Review of English Studies (2020).
+She grew up in Kent, and in the summer enjoys swimming in the sea along the east Kent coast.

+##
 **Claire Bartram**

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/claire bartram.jpg)